Pumpkin-MC/Pumpkin-Docs/docs/developer/mobile.md

-# Android pumpkin developing
+# Mobile pumpkin developing

-If you are android user and want edit source code - you can do this!
+If you are mobile user and want edit source code - you can do this!
 (this page was written on android using helix)

 First of all we need terminal app.